nextapps-de/flexsearch/db/sqlite/README.md

     type: "bigint"
 });
 ```

-> You can save required disk space and also gain the performance when defining a numeric ID type expicitely.

 To change the ID type later you'll need to delete and re-create the index by calling `index.db.destroy()`.